erkovacs/erko-eth-project/README.md

  - Open a terminal in the project root directory and issue the command `truffle migrate`
  - Verify in Ganache if the contracts are deployed (they should show up under the "Contracts" tab)
  - Import an account from Ganache (it gives you a lot of accounts with a lot of cash in them) into MetaMask. __DO NOT__ attempt to use these funds on a real network.
  - In the terminal in the project root directory, issue the command `npm run start`.
-This should open a React development server on localhost:3000
+This should open a React development server on localhost:3000.
+This will launch both server and client apps
  - Access http://localhost:3000 from the browser with MetaMask Setup.
 If everything is set up correctly MetaMask should prompt you to connect to the site.
 Do so with the imported account!

 ## Usage